Coobiw/Context-Encoder/README.md

 ## "dataset" document
 The dataset document contains "train" document and "train_label" document.
 As I discribe above, these two are same.
 We introduct "train_label" document to save the raw data, and the images in "train" document will be processed when constructing our dataset and dataloader.

-## "model" document
-The .pth file in "model" document is the model we trained.
-You can use the predict.py file to test it in your own test image.